 An AI solution can make a difference for radiologists if properly integrated into their workflow.
 In a previous article, we explored this topic in depth.

-In Europe, medical device regulations distinguish between Class I, Class IIa/b, or Class III devices.
-A Class I medical device is registered with a local competent authority via an online database, requiring no upfront regulatory reviews.
-Currently, many AI products on the market are registered as Class I devices, allowing use for research purposes only.
-From our experience, a Class IIb certification reflects a solid regulatory basis, with strong clinical and risk management data, suitable for clinical decision support software.
+In Europe, medical device regulations distinguish between class I, class IIa/b, and class III devices.
+A class I medical device is registered with a local competent authority via an online database, requiring no upfront regulatory reviews.
+Currently, many AI products on the market are registered as class I devices, allowing use for research purposes only.
+From our experience, a class IIb certification reflects a solid regulatory basis, with strong clinical and risk management data, suitable for clinical decision support software.

-Even if exempted from the regulatory certification due to emergency use, an AI tool on the market should be ready for regulatory approval, meaning its safety and performance should be supported by clinical evidence.
+Even if exempted from the regulatory certification due to emergency use, an AI tool on the market should be ready for regulatory approval.
+This means its safety and performance are supported by clinical evidence.

-What is, therefore, a realistic timeline for building a robust and compliant AI solution for COVID-19 on chest CT?
+What is, therefore, a realistic timeline for building a robust and compliant AI solution for covid-19 on chest CT?
 Collaboration between hospitals, distribution partners, and AI companies, can speed up the above process, particularly if they have experience certifying and deploying AI.
-Our careful estimate is that it takes at least four or five months to build a solution and deploy it to the first site, without making any compromises along the way.

 To conclude, AI has the great potential to support clinical decisions – now and in the long term – but only if the industry does not take shortcuts, and instead uses this moment to deliver solid solutions and establish trust.